Talon1024/WCPBlenderExporter/README.md

 ## Getting involved (Testing)

 If you want to try out the latest version of this thing yourself:

 1. Follow the installation instructions above, but instead of downloading a release, clone this repository to get the latest development version of the code
 2. Copy all the .py files to the `addons` folder under your Blender scripts folder.

-To clone the repository, open the Linux terminal/Command prompt/Git Bash/whatever you use, go to a directory outside of your Blender scripts folder, and type in `git clone https://github.com/Talon1024/WCPBlenderExporter`.
+To clone the repository:

+1. Open the Linux terminal/Command prompt/Git Bash/whatever you use.
+2. Go to a directory outside of your Blender scripts folder.
+3. Type in `git clone https://github.com/Talon1024/WCPBlenderExporter`, and press enter.

 This will create a folder named "WCPBlenderExporter" containing the latest versions of the code files.

-To update to the latest development version of the code, go to the folder you cloned the repository into using the Linux terminal/Command prompt/Git Bash/whatever you use, and type in `git pull origin master`.
+To update to the latest development version of the code:

+1. Go to the folder you cloned the repository into using the Linux terminal/Command prompt/Git Bash/whatever you use.
+2. Type in `git pull origin master`, and press enter.

 ## Getting involved (Development)